 - 8.1 The classifications of employees covered by this Agreement and the corresponding rates of pay are set forth in Appendix A, attached hereto and made a part of this Agreement.
+The rates in Appendix A are illustrative of the increases provided in Articles 8.1.1 through 8.1.4 8.1.3 and any discrepancies shall be governed by those Articles. - 8.1.1 Effective December 26, 2018, wages will be increased by .5% plus 100% of the annual average growth rate of the bi-monthly Seattle-Tacoma-Bellevue Area Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) for the period June 2016 through June 2017 to the period August 2017 through June 2018, minimum 1.5%, maximum 4%.
+Effective December 31, 2014 wages will be increased by 2.0%. - 8.1.2 Effective December 25, 2019, wages will be increased by 1% plus 100% of the annual average growth rate of the bi-monthly Seattle-Tacoma-Bellevue Area Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) for the period June 2017 through June 2018 to the period August 2018 through June 2019, minimum 1.5%, maximum 4%.
+Effective December 30, 2015, wages will be increased by 2.0% - 8.1.3 Effective January 6, 2021, wages will be increased by 1% plus 100% of the annual average growth rate of the bi-monthly Seattle-Tacoma-Bellevue Area Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) for the period June 2018 through June 2019 to the period August 2019 through June 2020, minimum 1.5%, maximum 4%.
+Effective December 28, 2016, wages will be increased by 2.5%. - 8.1.4 Effective December 25, 2019, employees will pay the employee portion of the required premium [listed as the WA Paid Family Leave Tax and the WA Paid Medical Leave Tax on an employee's paystub] of the Washington State Paid Family and Medical Leave Program.
+Effective December 27, 2017, wages will be increased by 2.75%.

+Teamsters Local Union No. 117 - Guest Services Effective January 1, 2019 through December 31, 2021

-The rates in Appendix A are illustrative of the increases provided in Articles 8.1.1 through 8.1.4 and any discrepancies shall be governed by those Articles. - 8.1.1 Effective December 31, 2014 wages will be increased by 2.0%. - 8.1.2 Effective December 30, 2015, wages will be increased by 2.0% - 8.1.3 Effective December 28, 2016, wages will be increased by 2.5%. - 8.1.4 Effective December 27, 2017, wages will be increased by 2.75%. - 8.2 Intermittent employees performing work of the bargaining unit covered by this Agreement shall be eligible for premium pay and other benefit options as provided in Article 1. - 8.2.1 Intermittent employees are temporary employees as that term is defined by City ordinance for purposes of eligibility for benefits as provided for in Article 1. - 8.3 Regular employees in positions covered by this Agreement shall be eligible for benefits as provided in Articles 17 and 18 and shall be paid the rates of pay as provided for in the section so designated in Appendix A.
+- 8.2 Market Rate Analysis: The City of Seattle ("City") shall initiate a market wage study to be completed no later December 31, 2021 according to the methodology set forth in the Memorandum of Agreement ("MOA") between the City and The Coalition of City Unions ("Coalition") regarding the City's compensation philosophy and methods and process associated with conducting a market wage study as agreed upon November 8, 2018.
+The agreed upon methodology set forth in the MOA shall serve as the exclusive method relied upon to review any classifications requested by the Coalition.
+The City is committed to fully engage the Coalition regarding the process, timelines and milestones, from the beginning to the end of the wage methodology study.
+Any adjustments to wages that may be bargained as a result of the study shall be effective no earlier than January 1, 2019. - 8.23 Intermittent employees performing work of the bargaining unit covered by this Agreement shall be eligible for premium pay and other benefit options as provided in Article 1. - 8.23.1 Intermittent employees are temporary employees as that term is defined by City ordinance for purposes of eligibility for benefits as provided for in Article 1. - 8.34 Regular employees in positions covered by this Agreement shall be eligible for benefits as provided in Articles 17 and 18 and shall be paid the rates of pay as provided for in the section so designated in Appendix A.